 For example, let’s assume that Google will develop a desktop operating system (which is actually very likely).
 A desktop OS needs a large number of developers and investment.
 If Google buys Stack Overflow, it can feature contents related to its new operating system and provide incentives for developing on the new OS.

 Having a platform ready increases confidence among users and developers.
 Hence, companies that develop system software generally provide benefits to new developers.
 Google’s Firebase provides free resources for apps with low usage.
 Amazon AWS has a free tier program.
-These companies burn a lot of case on these programs to retain developers.
+These companies burn a lot of cash on these programs to retain and attract developers.

 Because of the strategic value, many large companies will be willing to buy Stack Overflow for a larger than expected sum of money.